Check Online Application Status 2024-2025How to Apply Online 2024-2025Check Admission Requirements 2024-2025

 In most cases, seedlings will appear after 14 days. every two to three weeks to ensure a steady supply.
 Plants must be kept well-watered because if they become dry, they will bolt to seed.
 Additionally, keep an eye out for slugs and snails, which enjoy munching on the leaves.

-See Also How to Win Powerball in South Africa
+See Also How Much Is IPhone 6s In South Africa

 Harvesting